-- 2 Gently push the PC Card slot into the connector.
+2 Gently push the PC Card slot into the connector.
 The PC Card is automatically detected by your system.
-The Safely Remove Hardware icon appears in the system tray. - Some devices may not function properly if you repeat Returning to Normal mode from Standby mode or Hibernate mode.
+Windows® XP: The Safely Remove Hardware icon appears in the system tray.
+Windows® 2000: The Unplug or eject Hardware icon appears in the system tray.

+Some devices may not function properly if you repeat Returning to Normal mode from Standby mode or Hibernate mode.